jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 </div>
 </div>

 The algorithm completes by filling the edges with appropriate boundary tiles.
-Notice how each tile connects perfectly - center tiles have water on all sides, edge tiles have water facing inward and grass edges facing outward, creating a coherent geography.
+Notice how our rules create perfect connections - center tiles (**Rule 1**) have water on all sides, while edge and corner tiles (**Rule 2**) have water-facing sides connecting inward and land-facing sides connecting to the shore, creating a coherent geography.

 This demonstrates the core Wave Function Collapse algorithm in action:
 1. **Find the most constrained cell** - the one with the fewest valid tiles that could fit